Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details.md

 ## Open URL consequence

+This rule is currently handled by the Adobe Signal mobile extension.

 | Friendly name | Key  | Type   | Description                                                  |
 | ------------- | ---- | ------ | ------------------------------------------------------------ |
 | URL           | url  | string | *(Required)* URL that will be opened by the target platform.
 This may be a URL for a website, or a deeplink to an app. |

 ## Profile consequence

+This rule is currently handled by the Adobe User profile mobile extension.

 | Friendly name             | Key       | Type             | Description                                                  |
 | ------------------------- | --------- | ---------------- | ------------------------------------------------------------ |